nabeken/goamz-dynamodb/README.md

 $ (cd test && make stop)
 ```

+### Why do you not run integration tests on travis-ci?

+According to LICENSE.txt in DynamoDB local distribution, AWS grants us a license to run DynamoDB local on the machine owned or controlled by us.
+we can't use DynamoDB local on travis-ci since travis-ci runs by third party.

 ## real DynamoDB server on us-east

 _WARNING_: Some dangerous operations such as `DeleteTable` will be performed during the tests.
 Please be careful.